By Marianne Holt, Director of Benefits Innovation

 From fertility services to chronic disease management, new benefits solutions are coming to market each year.
 It’s easy to feel overwhelmed, and once decisions are made on what to implement, then comes the real hard part: Overseeing an ecosystem of different vendor partners.
 I’ve been there, and I know firsthand the challenges it presents as your company grows.
 From day-to-day administrative tasks to employee education, managing an array of partners is difficult, and that difficulty only compounds when they are operating in silos.

 It doesn’t have to be this way and it shouldn’t be.
-As you begin strategizing for the year ahead, you should feel empowered over your benefits offerings and your ability to ensure they’re working together to help your team achieve its goals.
+You should feel empowered over your benefits offerings and your ability to ensure they’re working together to help your team achieve its goals.

 What are some typical problems that arise as a company’s vendor mix grows?